-We have acted as disclosure counsel in connection with the issuance by the Cambrian School District (the "District") of \$[PAR AMOUNT] principal amount of Cambrian School District (Santa Clara County, California) 2024 General Obligation Refunding Bonds, (the "Bonds").
+We have acted as bond counsel in connection with the issuance by the Cambrian School District (the "District") of \$[PAR AMOUNT] principal amount of Cambrian School District (Santa Clara County, California) General Obligation Bonds, Election of 2020, Series 2024, (the "Bonds").
 In such capacity, we have examined such law and such certified proceedings, certifications, and other documents as we have deemed necessary to render this opinion.